b. 1984, Gugulethu, South Africa.

 Lhola Amira was born in 1984 in Gugulethu, South Africa, and currently lives and works in Cape Town.
 Amira’s practice includes ‘Appearance’, photography, video and sculpture presented as what THEY term ‘Constellations’.
 Amira has been awarded a number of residencies, namely the AiRS (Artist in Residence Skövde Art Museum) residency in Skövde, Sweden in 2017; the Jiwar Creation and Society residency in Barcelona, Spain in 2015; and at Vasl Artists’ Collective in Islamabad, Pakistan in 2010.

 In 2020, Amira will be included in NIRIN, the 22nd Sydney Biennale curated by Brook Andrews, set to take place at the Art Gallery of NSW; Artspace; Campbelltown Arts Centre; Cockatoo Island; the Museum of Contemporary Art Australia and the National Art School in Sydney, Australia.
-In 2019, Amira presented her most recent ‘Constellation’ Abalozi Bayeza / Os Deuses Estão Chegando, at SMAC Gallery in Johannesburg, South Africa followed by BAYEZA naMAYEZA / De Kommer Med Medicin, THEIR ‘Constellation’ at the Skövde Konsthall & Konstmeséum in Skövde, Sweden.
-THEY have presented screenings and talks at various occasions, most recently at the Goethe Institut in Salvador de Bahia, Brazil, and the Göteborg Film Festival, both in 2018 and Part of the Labyrinth – art and history writing at the Gothenburg City Library in Gothenburg, Sweden in 2019.
+In late 2019 Amira will be screening THEIR three films for THEIR most recent ‘Constellation’ DITAOLA: DIVINING BONES, curated by Mariella Franzoni as part of the Barcelona LOOP Festival City Screen Program at L&B Gallery in Barcelona, Spain.
+Earlier this year Amira presented THEIR most recent body of work Abalozi Bayeza / Os Deuses Estão Chegando, at SMAC Gallery in Johannesburg, South Africa followed by BAYEZA naMAYEZA / De Kommer Med Medicin, THEIR ‘Constellation’ at the Skövde Konsthall & Konstmeséum in Skövde, Sweden.
+THEY have presented screenings and talks at various occasions including: the Goethe Institut in Salvador de Bahia, Brazil, and the Göteborg Film Festival, both in 2018 and Part of the Labyrinth – art and history writing at the Gothenburg City Library in Gothenburg, Sweden in 2019.

 Notable group exhibitions include: KUBATANA, at Vestfossen Kunstlaboratorium in Vestfossen, Norway and Present Passing at OSAGE Gallery in Hong Kong, China, both in 2019; The Powers of Emotions Symposium at the Centre Pompidou in Paris, France; the 33rd São Paulo Biennial, Affective Affinities, curated by Gabriel Pérez-Barreiro and Forward?
 Forward!
 Forward … at the Stellenbosch University Museum in Stellenbosch, South Africa, all in 2018; African Voices: Confronting Frontiers of Reality at the National Gallery of Zimbabwe in Harare, Zimbabwe and 29º06’S 26º13’E, [Appearance] as part of Museum Night, curated by Jay Pather, at the Zeitz Museum of Contemporary Art (MOCAA) in Cape Town, South Africa, both in 2017.